Docy Child

 Step 1: Understanding HIPAA security rule

-The Security Rule requires implementation of three types of safeguards: 1) administrative, 2) physical, and 3) technical.
+The Security Rule requires the implementation of three types of safeguards: 1) administrative, 2) physical, and 3) technical.

 Administrative Safeguards